777arc/textbook/content/digital_modulation.rst

    :scale: 50 %
    :align: center

-For a QAM modulation scheme, we can technically put points whereevr we want to on the IQ plot, since QAM means the phase and amplitude are being modulated.
+For a QAM modulation scheme, we can technically put points wherever we want to on the IQ plot, since QAM means the phase and amplitude are being modulated.
 The "parameters" of a given QAM scheme are best defined by simply showing the QAM constellation.
 Alternatively, you could simply list the I and Q values for each point, like below for QPSK:

 .. image:: ../_static/qpsk_list.PNG
    :scale: 100 %